Alternative versions of Thor (Marvel Comics): Marvel Zombies

 Briefly, Thor appears as a cannibalistic zombie wielding a makeshift version of a hammer composed of a concrete block and pipe as he is no longer worthy to wield Mjolnir, which he breaks when trying to attack the Silver Surfer.
 When the Silver Surfer is finally struck down, only a handful of zombies manage to eat a piece of his body, and Thor is not one of them.
 Those who did consume the Silver Surfer acquire his cosmic powers, and Thor, along with the rest of the zombies, is seemingly slaughtered.
 Giant-Man can be seen throwing away his skeleton after burning his body.

 But in Marvel Zombies: Dead Days- a one shot prequel to the main events of the Zombie universe-, Thor is amongst the heroes on the S.H.I.E.L.D. helicarrier who survived the first wave of the zombie plague.
 After Reed Richards was driven insane following his construction of a device to travel to other universes, Thor, on Nick Fury's orders, destroyed the device rather than using it to escape to another dimension unaffected by the virus, in order to ensure that what had happened to their world couldn't happen to another.

 Old Man Logan

-During the "Old Man Logan" storyline taking place on Earth-807128, Thor was listed as the Last White Hope the day when the villains won.
-He was mentioned by Hawkeye to have been killed by Absorbing Man (who absorbed the magic from Scarlet Witch's corpse) and Magneto (who conjured an electromagnetic storm to make Absorbing Man stronger).
-Mjolnir was left on the site of Las Vegas which was later renamed Hammer Falls.

-On Earth-21923, Thor's history remained the same.
-A grown up Dani Cage, daughter of Luke Cage and Jessica Jones, is a recurring character in the Old Man Logan miniseries and its sequel, Dead Man Logan.
+Danielle Cage, daughter of Luke Cage and Jessica Jones, is a recurring character in the Old Man Logan miniseries and its sequel, Dead Man Logan.
 In the Wastelands, Thor died many years in the past and his hammer lies in the countryside, with nobody able to lift it, and a small cult is formed around it.
-Dani is shot in the area, and falls next to the hammer.
-She takes it before dying, and becomes a new Thor.
+After being shot, Cage falls next to the hammer and proves worthy to wield it, which saves her life.
 The character would be used next in the limited series Avengers of the Wastelands, which was released in January 2020.

 Ruins

-In Ruins an alternate universe where "everything that can go wrong will go wrong" Donald Blake (Thor's human alter ego) appears claiming to have found Mjolnir when in fact he ate hallucinogenic agaric mushrooms.
-However, Mjolnir appears at the site where the Avengers of this reality had perished at the hands of the United States military indicating Thor and Donald Blake are two separate people in this reality.
+In Ruins, a dystopian alternate universe, Donald Blake appears claiming to have found Mjolnir when in fact he ate hallucinogenic mushrooms.
+Mjolnir is established to exist, appearing at the site where the Avengers were killed by the United States military.